-- Your Milk payments will be paid to you in accordance with the Key Terms.
-We will pay your payment into the bank account you nominated on your I&I Form. - (2) We will deduct any mandatory industry surcharges and levies imposed by Law, including the Dairy Australia levy and applicable State regulatory authority levies that we pay on your behalf, from your Milk payments. - (3) If you have a Sharefarming Arrangement, your Minimum Price will be paid in accordance with the milk proceeds percentage nominated on your I&I Form.
+- (1) Your Milk payments will be paid to you in accordance with the Key Terms.
+We will pay your payment into the bank account you nominated on your I&I Form. - (2) We will deduct any mandatory industry surcharges and levies imposed by Law, including the Dairy Australia levy and applicable State regulatory authority levies that we pay on your behalf, from your Milk payments. - (3) If you have a Sharefarming Arrangement, your Minimum Price will be paid in accordance with the Milk Proceeds Percentage nominated in item C.19 of the Details section. - (4) Each of the owner and sharefarmer specifically agree that the Milk Proceeds Percentage nominated in item C.19 of the Details section may only varied by making a written request to SDA, signed by the person(s) named in item C.20 of the Details section.